Can I Obtain VA Disability for Flat Feet?

 - Moderate flat feet is when a veteran’s weight-bearing line is over the medial great toe, there is inward bowing of the Achilles tendon, and pain on manipulation and use of the feet.
 Veterans with moderate bilateral and unilateral flat feet are rated at 10 percent.

-- Mild flat feet are veterans whose symptoms are relieved by using arch supports or a built-up shoe is rated at 0 percent, which is a non-compensable rating.
+- Mild flat feet, or flexible flatfoot, are veterans whose symptoms are relieved by using arch supports or a built-up shoe is rated at 0 percent, which is a non-compensable rating.

 What Do I Do if VA Denies My Flat Feet Claim?